murexrobotics/docs/src/prog/onboarding/welcome.md

 - [Rust Analyzer](https://rust-analyzer.github.io/): a language server that provides IDE-like features such as code completion, diagnostics, jump to definition, etc. It is used to provide IDE-like features in VSCode.
 - UF2: A file format that is used to flash the RP2040.
 Can be made from an ELF binary.
 - ELF: A file format that is used to store compiled code.
-- RP2040: A powerfull micocrontroller, designed by the Raspberry Pi Foundation, that is used in the Raspberry Pi Pico.
+- RP2040: A powerful microcontroller, designed by the Raspberry Pi Foundation, that is used in the Raspberry Pi Pico.
 We use it to simplify and standardize communication between our electrical/ embedded systems.

 ### Robotics-Specific Terms